 Folk Dance of Nepal: This type of dance is based on flock songs and music.

-Folk Dance of Nepal
+Folk Dance in Nepal

-Deuda is a Nepali genre of song and dance.
+Among nepali folk dances, Deuda is a Nepali genre of song and dance.
 Deuda is presented in Sudur Paschim and many regions of Madhya-Paschim of Nepal on the occasion of various festivals, such as Gaura.
 Deuda songs are very popular in Dailekh, Kalikot, Jumla, Achham, Bajang, Doti, Dadeldhura, Baitadi, Bajura and Darchula.
 It is performed by a group of males and females.
 It is especially performed without any musical instruments and both males and females join their hands and legs and move around by singing a song.

 Dhan Nach is a traditional dance of the Limbus, living mainly in the Eastern part of Nepal.
 It is also known as Yalang.
 Dhan Nach is a cultural practice, and when people perform it, they sing Palam.
 This not only reflects the history and the mythical aspects of the Limbus community but also tells the glorious history to the new generations.
 This dance is performed every year at the Cultural Festival, Udhauli Parva by singing traditional songs, holding each other’s hands.